Australian Institute of Health and Welfare (2022) Australia's mothers and babies, AIHW, Australian Government, accessed 25 September 2022.

 Australian Institute of Health and Welfare (AIHW) 2022, Australia's mothers and babies, viewed 25 September 2022, https://www.aihw.gov.au/reports/mothers-babies/australias-mothers-babies

 PDF | 7.9Mb

-The proportion of instrumental vaginal births assisted by forceps decreased with increasing remoteness (from 5.6% for Major cities to 2.5% for Very remote areas), and were more common among mothers whose babies were born post-term (7.7%, compared to 5.3% for mothers whose babies were born at term) and mothers who lived in the highest socioeconomic areas (5.8%, compared to 4.1% for mothers who lived in the lowest socioeconomic areas).
+The proportion of instrumental vaginal births assisted by forceps decreased with increasing remoteness (from 5.7% for Major cities to 2.1% for Very remote areas) and were more common among mothers whose babies were born post-term (8.2%, compared to 5.3% for mothers whose babies were born at term) and mothers who lived in the least disadvantaged areas (5.9%, compared to 4.3% for mothers who lived in the most disadvantaged areas).

-The proportion of instrumental vaginal births assisted by vacuum extraction was higher for women who gave birth in private hospitals (10.3%, compared with 6.8% for public hospitals) and mothers who lived in the highest socioeconomic areas (8.7%, compared to 6.0% for mothers who lived in the lowest socioeconomic areas).
+The proportion of instrumental vaginal births assisted by vacuum extraction was higher for women who gave birth in private hospitals (9.7%, compared with 6.9% for public hospitals) and mothers who lived in the least disadvantaged areas (8.7%, compared to 6.1% for mothers who lived in the most disadvantaged areas).

 Internationally, the caesarean section rate has been increasing in most Organisation for Economic Cooperation and Development (OECD) countries, including Australia, and Australia’s rate of 34 per 100 live births is higher than the OECD average of 28 per 100 live births (OECD 2019).

 Over one in 4 (27%) mothers had a primary caesarean section (that is, caesarean sections to mothers with no previous history of caesarean section).
 This rate was higher for first-time mothers (39%) and lower for mothers who had previously given birth (13%).